smurching/vercel-chatbot/README.md

    The app starts on [localhost:3000](http://localhost:3000) and automatically:
    - Creates the database schema (`ai_chatbot`)
-   - Runs all necessary migrations
+   - Runs all necessary migrations.
+     - Note: if you create the database tables via this local development flow prior to deploying your app to Databricks, you'll need to later update ownership of the tables so that the app can run migrations against them, send queries against the database, etc.
    - Sets up OAuth token management

 ## Deployment